This topic has been locked and is no longer available for discussion.

 Site-wide recruitments for Anime Moderators occur approximately every 2 years.

 The last recruitment ended in Dec 2015.
-The next recruitment is expected: Soon (Accepting Apps).
+The next recruitment is expected: Sept-Oct 2019 (Accepting Apps).

 If you would like to submit an open application for an Anime Moderator position, please send my bot a PM including the following: